 It's hard to believe there was a time when American political debate was more than just a moderate and right-winger yelling sound bites over each other for five minutes.

+EZLN = Ejercito Zapatista LiberaciĆ³n Nacional, which translated into English is the Zapatista National Liberation Army.
+They are a group of indigenous people from the Southern Mexico state of Chiapas.
+They are more often referred to as the Zapatistas.
 The EZLN started a rebellion on January 1st, 1994, in their home state (Chiapas), the day that NAFTA (the North American Free Trade Agreement) was to become “operational”.
 They chose this day to take up arms and rebel because of the effects NAFTA would have on their country.
 The EZLN leader, Subcomandante Marcos called NAFTA a “death sentence” and said "when NAFTA goes into effect it will represent an international massacre because the treaty will only exacerbate the polarization of wealth in Mexico and hence increase the poverty and misery of the Mexican poor.”
 More to the point (from wikipedia):

-products it spells an end to crop subsidies and drastically reduces income and living standards of millions of Mexican farmers who can not compete with the artificially fertilized, mechanically harvested and genetically modified imports.
+Apart from opening the Mexican market to cheap mass-produced US agricultural products it spells an end to crop subsidies and drastically reduces income and living standards of millions of Mexican farmers who can not compete with the artificially fertilized, mechanically harvested and genetically modified imports.
 The signing of NAFTA also resulted in the removal of Article 27 Section VII in the Mexican Constitution which previously had guaranteed land reparations to indigenous groups throughout Mexico.

 Could you ever imagine the US allowing another country to adopt a policy that would exploit (putting it nicely) our cheap labor (if we had that) and at the same time, erased articles of our federal constitution that guaranteed land to our Native Americans?
 It would never happen.
 The only reason they thought it could happen in Mexico is because they didn’t believe people would actually take up arms to protect what is rightfully theirs.
 That’s not to say the effects of NAFTA didn’t happen in Mexico, they did, and they continue to, but the land that was thought to be used for corporate use was not taken away.
 It was not taken away because the indigenous peasants and farmers didn’t allow it.